tibbben/dcn-curated/README.md

 This repository contains a presentation the DCN CURATED acronym.
 Best practices and basic workflows for data curation in an academic context.

-For the actual presentation, plesae see the [hosted version](https://tibbben.github.io/dcn-curated).
+For the actual presentation, please see the [hosted version](https://tibbben.github.io/dcn-curated).

 ---